AisakaJerry/csci6461_project/README.md

 # CSCI6461 Computer Simulator

 > Author: Zeyuan Feng; Pranay Patodi; Zhen Wang (Sorted by last name)
+Disclaimer: Please do not use the code on class project without reference!

 ## Environment and Prerequisite